-In between the large stores, Wenceslas Square is filled with cafés, coffee shops, fast food outlets and bakeries, including Starbucks, Costa Coffee, McDonald's, KFC, Popeyes, Bageterie Boulevard, PAUL and Salaterie.
-There are also two Albert supermarkets, a Vodafone shop, bookstores and a Sparky's toy store.
+In between the large stores, Wenceslas Square is filled with cafés, restaurants, fast food outlets and bakeries, including Starbucks, Costa Coffee, McDonald's, KFC, Popeyes, Bageterie Boulevard, Paul, and Salaterie.
+There are also two Albert supermarkets, a Vodafone store, some fine bookshops, and a Sparky's toy store.

-Wenceslas Square is also the main area for banking and currency exchange in Prague.
+To add to this, the square is the main area for banking and currency exchange in Prague.

-Leading off the bottom of the square is a pedestrianised shopping street called Na Příkopě, where shops include Adidas, Gant, H&M, La Coste, Levis, Mango, Michael Kors, Nike, Tommy Hillier and Zara.
-There is also The Playground, Lidl supermarket, Moser glass shop, and several shopping malls, including:
+Connecting the bottom of Wenceslas Square to Republic Square is the pedestrianised shopping street Na Příkopě.
+Shops here include Adidas, Gant, H&M, La Coste, Levis, Mango, Michael Kors, Nike, Tommy Hillier and Zara.
+There is also The Playground for children, a Lidl supermarket, a Moser crystal glassware store, and several shopping malls:

--Slovansky Dum Shopping Centre has boutique shops, plus the only multiplex cinema in the city centre, Cinema City, which shows the latest movies in Czech and English.
+-Slovansky Dum Shopping Centre on Na Příkopě features a range of boutique shops, restaurants, and the only multiplex cinema in the city centre, Cinema City, which shows the latest movies in Czech and English.
 Opening hours: Mon-Sun 10:00-20:00.

-Next there is Republic Square (Náměstí Republiky), home to the grand Palladium Shopping Centre, the largest indoor shopping mall in Prague.
-It contains over 200 stores, including The Body Shop, Calvin Klein, Estée Lauder, Guess, H&M, Lush, Marks & Spencer, Orsay, Promod and other international brands.
+At Republic Square (Náměstí Republiky), the main retail attraction is the Palladium Shopping Centre.
+The largest indoor shopping mall in Prague, it contains over 200 stores, including Calvin Klein, Estée Lauder, Guess, H&M, Lush, Marks & Spencer, Orsay, Promod and other international brand outlets.

 Opening hours: